Clifton Wrottesley

-Clifton Hugh Lancelot de Verdon Wrottesley, 6th Baron Wrottesley (born 10 August 1968) is an Irish and British peer and Conservative member of the House of Lords.
+Clifton Hugh Lancelot de Verdon Wrottesley, 6th Baron Wrottesley (born 10 August 1968) is an Irish and British peer and former Conservative member of the House of Lords.
 He represented Ireland in men's skeleton at the 2002 Winter Olympics, finishing fourth.

 Early life and education

 Wrottesley was born at Hatch Street, Dublin, in 1968 to Hon.
 Richard Francis Gerard Wrottesley, eldest surviving son of 5th Baron Wrottesley.
 His mother was Georgina Anne Clifton, daughter of Lt.-Col. Peter Thomas Clifton, late Grenadier Guards, of Dummer House, Hampshire, and Patricia Mary Adela, sister of David Gibson-Watt, Baron Gibson-Watt.
 Through his paternal grandmother, he is a descendant of the Stratford family, and through his maternal grandfather the Bruce baronets of Downhill.

 His first two years were spent in Abbyknockmoy, County Galway.
 After his father's death, he moved to Spain with his mother.

 He was educated at Eton College, the University of Edinburgh and Royal Military Academy Sandhurst before serving in the Grenadier Guards.

 He inherited the Wrottesley titles in 1977 on the death of his grandfather, his father having died when he was two.
 He became eligible to sit in the House of Lords on his 21st birthday.